cefolger/needsmoredojo/README.md

 ![ScreenShot](https://raw.github.com/cefolger/needsmoredojo/dev/screenshots/docs/quickfix.png)

-You can disable it by going in the inspections menu under **JavaScript -> Needs More Dojo** and unchecking it.
+You can disable the mismatched imports inspection by going in the inspections menu under **JavaScript -> Needs More Dojo** and unchecking it.

 Sometimes the Needs More Dojo conventions may inappropriately flag an import as mismatched.
 For these cases, you can add a naming exception via the Needs More Dojo settings: